Last Updated on September 8, 2023

 Once you start a new assignment, gather the necessary information related to disaster preparedness.
 Having the basic skills and necessities will help keep you safe no matter where you are.

 Natural Disaster Preparedness Tips

-- Be sure to familiarize yourself with evacuation routes from your temporary home as well as any designated shelters nearby so that you know where exactly to go when disaster strikes.
-As a travel nurse, you may not be as familiar with your surroundings so this is very important.
+- Be sure to familiarize yourself with evacuation routes from your temporary home and designated shelters nearby so that you know where to go when disaster strikes.

-- Make sure you have enough food and water stored up at home to last an additional 72 hours after a disaster strikes so that you do not have to leave until roads are cleared.
+- Make sure you have enough food and water stored up at home to last an additional 72 hours after a disaster strikes.
+This way you do not have to leave until roads are clear.

 - Pack extra batteries!